The 5 Best Handheld Document Scanners

 What they Offer

 There are as many uses for handheld document scanners as there are people.
-The most popular application is probably for anyone studying in public or college libraries.
-These devices save you the trouble of queuing for a photocopier and, of course, you can use your scans to get editable text from the printed page into a word processor- a massive time saving.
+Anyone who is studying in a public or college libraries cab save themselves the trouble of queuing for a photocopier and, of course, you can use your scans to get editable text from the printed page into a word processor -- a massive time saving.

 Other uses include scanning text from old books and magazines, recipes, old comic books, retro fashion, public and church records.
 The list is endless.
 This data can be an invaluable resource when compiled in digital form (beware of copyright laws, though, if you intend to publish!).

 Any business that needs to copy records of any kind on the move, or in peoples' homes, will get great benefits.